 Day 3: Dalat – Lak Lake – Buon Me Thuot.

-We leave Dalat after breakfast, and enjoy our full day in the saddle exploring the regions hilly beauty.
+On the 3rd day of Saigon to Hanoi Bike Tour, we enjoy our full day in the saddle exploring the regions hilly beauty.
 The first 17 km is downhill to Tanung, we then continue to ride on flat or rolling hills to Thanh Binh where we hit larger roads and a couple of passes to tackle.
 The road between Dalat and Lak Lake winds over two mountain passes, the first of which we reach on our second day after leaving Dalat.
 The riding is quite challenging, but worth the effort.
 The road may seem almost vertical but the views over the coffee plantations are spectacular.
 After a slow uphill of less than 10km we reach the peak and coast down the other side.
 The second Chuoi (Banana) pass begins soon after but seems to consist of mostly downhill.
 We ride past loads of beautiful wooden houses with piles of coffee beans drying in the sun and as we ride down towards Lak we have a great view of the town and the lake.
 Take the opportunity to rest and admire the view and then jump into our support van to transfer to Buon Me Thuot.

 Day 4: Buon Ma Thuot – Nha Trang.